caneara/iodine/README.md

 | isMaxLength(limit)              | Verify that the item's character length does not exceed the given limit
 | isMinLength(limit)              | Verify that the item's character length is not under the given limit
 | isMax(limit)                  | Verify that the item's numerical value does not exceed the given limit
-| isMin(limit)              | Verify that the item's numberical value is not under the given limit
+| isMin(limit)              | Verify that the item's numerical value is not under the given limit
 | isNotIn(array)                   | Verify that the item is not within the given `array`
 | isNumeric                     | Verify that the item is `number` or a numeric `string`
 | isOptional                    | Allow for optional values (only for use with multiple checks)
-| isRegexMatch(exp)                | Verify that the item satisifies the given regular expression
+| isRegexMatch(exp)                | Verify that the item satisfies the given regular expression
 | isRequired                    | Verify that the item is not `null`, `undefined` or an empty `string`
 | isSame(value)                   | Verify that the item is the same as the supplied value (uses loose compare)
 | isStartingWith(value)            | Verify that the item starts with the given value